Krnsand/portfolio1_plant_care/README.md

 - I used [W3Schools](https://www.w3schools.com/css/css3_shadows_box.asp) to learn about box shadowing
 - I used [Google Fonts](https://fonts.google.com/) and [Font Pair](https://www.fontpair.co/all) for my fonts

+---

+## Acknowledgements

+I would like to take the opportunity to thank:

+- My friend Viktor Hesselbom for introducing me to flex and helping me with text alignments when I just couldn't manage

+- My mentor André Aquilina for guidance, encouragement and patience, as well as inspiration, tips and tricks throughout the project

+---